k21971/EvilHack/doc/evilhack-changelog.md

 - Implement 'race0' field to xlogfile, denoting starting race
 - Allow some monsters to break boulders
 - New forging artifact recipe - Armor of Retribution
+- Fix: case for armor falling off when poly'd (Armor of Retribution)